 For children, going to the dentist is a terrifying experience.
 It’s hard enough for an adult to have their teeth drilled and cleaned–imagine how much worse it could be for a child!
 But pediatric dentists are trained specifically in caring for children’s dental needs, so they know just what you need to make your first visit as enjoyable as possible.

 In addition to their dental training, pediatric dentists study child psychology.
-Pediatric dentists in Las Vegas are qualified to meet the dental needs of all ages, and as such, they undergo additional training that enables them to communicate with children in an effective, gentle, and non-threatening manner.
+Pediatric dentist Las Vegas are qualified to meet the dental needs of all ages, and as such, they undergo additional training that enables them to communicate with children in an effective, gentle, and non-threatening manner.

 Pediatric dentists (or pedodontists) are qualified to meet the dental needs of infants, toddlers, school-age children, and adolescents.
 Pediatric dentists are required to undertake an additional two or three years of child-specific training after fulfilling dental school requirements.